-You are about to get addicted to the Perrine family’s original beer tempura green onions.
-This is what craft beering is all about.
-We declare this recipe as our official contribution to craft beer snacks and spring time brews.
+We declare this recipe for beer tempura green onions as our official contribution to craft beer snacks and spring time brews.

 Chris and I have been drinking Prost Brewing Maibock Spring Lager from Denver since mid April and another extremely well crafted local Maibock brew since its release party on the last day of April.
 We admit that we are most fortunate to have easy access to two absolutely stellar examples of this classic German strong spring lager.